The Bizarre History of Skinwalker Ranch

 Intriguingly, there is a long-standing local legend linking the presence of skinwalkers to hostile relations between two Native American peoples, the Navajo and the Utes.
 In the words of historian Sondra Jones, author of Being and Becoming Ute, “The Navajo were more aggressive people, they took slaves, they had Ute slaves.”
 And, according to the local legend, a territorial dispute led the Navajo to curse the land and unleash skinwalkers there.

 The historical basis for such legends are hazy.
 Speaking to a Vice reporter looking into the rumours, Betsy Chapoose, the Cultural Rights and Protection Director for the Ute tribe, acknowledged that various oral tales may have evolved over the generations, but emphasised that she personally had never heard of any Navajo curse being placed on the land.

 Putting aside explanations relating to Indigenous lore, there has been speculation around possible alien activity and secret government experiments.
-Now, with the ranch having been passed into the hands of a new owner, the major new History series The Curse of Skinwalker Ranch will be delving into the mysteries of the region.
+Now, with the ranch having been passed into the hands of a new owner, the popular Sky History series The Curse of Skinwalker Ranch will be delving into the mysteries of the region.
 A team of experts will be using hard science, including drone thermography and laser technology, to examine the whole ranch in unprecedented detail.
 Could some kind of answer finally be found?